Analyst vs Agent Mode vs Copilot Chat: Which Excel AI Workflow Fits Best?

 Coding Liquids blog cover featuring Sagnik Bhattacharya for Analyst vs Agent Mode vs Copilot Chat in Excel, with AI workflow comparison visuals.

 One reason Excel AI feels confusing is that people ask one tool to do every job.
 But workbook exploration, multi-step action, and conversational help are not the same workflow.
 Analyst, Agent Mode, and Copilot chat can overlap, yet they are not interchangeable.
+Microsoft now documents the Excel agentic workflow as Edit with Copilot and notes that it was previously marketed as Agent Mode, so this comparison uses the familiar label while pointing to the current product language.

 If you choose the wrong surface, even a capable model feels disappointing.
 This guide is about fit: which mode belongs to which kind of spreadsheet task.